monoshizmkhan/monoshizmkhan/index.md

 <h2>I am <a href="https://github.com/monoshizmkhan">Monoshiz Mahbub Khan</a></h2>

 I completed my B.Sc. from the department of Computer Science and Engineering, University of Dhaka in 2020.
-This page exists to showcase some of the projects I completed as part of courseworks.
+This page exists to showcase some of the coursework projects and research projects I completed.